Open-MSS/MSS/docs/mscolab.rst

 User Groups for Operations
 ..........................
-When you want to use same set of users for different operations using same catagory you can do this by setting up users in a special operation.
+When you want to use same set of users for different operations using same category you can do this by setting up users in a special operation.

 On a given category for an operation ending with GROUP_POSTFIX